 (A) it bears commercial plates and

 (B) it is permanently altered by having all seats and seat fittings, except the front seats, removed to facilitate the transportation of property, except that for vehicles designed with a passenger cab and a cargo area separated by a partition, the seating capacity within the cab shall not be considered in determining whether the vehicle is properly altered; and

 (C) it displays the registrants’ name and addresses permanently affixed in characters at least three inches high on both sides of the vehicle, with such display being in a color contrasting with that of the vehicle and placed approximately midway vertically on doors or side panels.

 (ii) For the purposes of rules other than parking, stopping, and standing rules, a vehicle designed, maintained, or used primarily for the transportation of property or for the provision of commercial services and bearing commercial plates shall be deemed a commercial vehicle.

 (iii) Vehicles bearing commercial or equivalent registration plates from other states or countries shall not be deemed trucks or commercial vehicles unless they unless they are permanently altered and marked as required in (i)(B) and (C) of this definition, above.

 Writing alone on the rear window does not a commercial vehicle make.

-A little bit of knowledge goes a long way in keeping your money where it belongs (in your wallet).
-Don’t assume that common sense applies to NYC parking rules, or that you’re going to wing it when deciding whether it safe to park in an empty space.
+A little knowledge goes a long way in keeping your money where it belongs (in your wallet).
+Please don’t assume that common sense applies to NYC parking rules or that you will wing it when deciding whether it is safe to park in a space.
 The space may be empty for a reason…It’s not a legal space to park your chariot.